pjanec/DroneSim/README.md

 ------------------------------------------------------
-*** starting  a NEW CHAT to keep the AI model's state clear Model použil ConsoleRenderer a nedodal správnou obsluhu klávesnice.
+*** starting  a NEW CHAT to keep the AI model's state clear Model used ConsoleRenderer draft without keyboard handling.
-My chceme Silk.NET renderer a IKeyboard objekt z jeho okna.
+We wanted Silk.NET renderer its IKeyboard.
 ------------------------------------------------------
 @DroneSim Architecture v1.3.md @DroneSim Requirements v1.3.md